 - 1 cup raspberries

 - 1 cup blueberries

-- In large mixing bowl combine flour, sugar, baking powder, and baking soda.
-Cut in butter with a pastry blender.
+- In a large mixing bowl combine the flour, sugar, baking powder, and baking soda.
+Cut in the butter with a pastry blender.
 Or use the food processor in batches to cut in the butter quickly.
-Gently mix in half and half, just until mixed.
-Fold in berries.
+Gently mix in the half and half, just until mixed.
+Fold in the berries.

 - On a lightly floured surface, pat dough into a 2 inch thick rectangle.
-Cut into 16-20 squares, depending on how big you want them.
-Place on a parchment or silpat-covered tray, keeping the scones about 2 inches apart.
+Cut into 16-20 squares or triangles, depending on how big you want them.
+Place on a parchment- or silpat-covered tray, keeping the scones about 2 inches apart.
 These will spread a fair amount.

-- If baking right away, bake for 10-15 minutes in preheated 400° oven.
+- If baking right away, brush them with the extra half and half and sprinkle with the sugar.
+Bake for 15 to 18 minutes in preheated 400° oven.
 Cool slightly before serving.

-- If preparing ahead of time, flash freeze on a tray.
-Once solid, transfer to ziptop freezer bag.
-Bake according to directions, increasing baking time if necessary.
-(Baked scones can also be frozen in a ziptop freezer bag.
+- If preparing ahead of time, flash freeze the scones on a lined tray.
+Once they are frozen solid, transfer them to a ziptop freezer bag.
+Bake according to directions in step 3, increasing baking time if necessary.
+(Baked scones can also be frozen in a ziptop freezer bag.)

 Originally published June 30, 2010.
 Images updated July 2, 2017